 Our Lady’s Nurses for the Poor was founded in Sydney in 1913 by a young Australian woman, Eileen O’Connor, and a Society of the Missionaries of the Sacred Heart priest, Rev. Edward (Ted) McGrath.

-Born in Melbourne in 1892, Eileen O’Connor was crippled by a fall that injured her spine when aged three.
+Born in Melbourne 1892, Eileen suffered from a severe curvature of the spine and was – at best – 115 cm (3’9”) tall, although for much of her life she could not stand or walk.
+It is now known Eileen suffered from transverse myelitis, a debilitating inflammation of the spinal cord.
 She was largely paralysed for several years and remained in constant pain throughout her brief life.
 Her family moved to Sydney when she was 10 years old.

 With limited education and no formal theological formation, Eileen embodied a distinctive spirituality marked by an unwavering devotion to Our Lady and her own willingness to endure a lifetime of suffering.